Ragunath1990/Mylar/README.md

-Note: Just use the "public" branch to be more current.
+Note: Just use the "public" branch to be have a more current version of mylar.

 # Mylar